35 Types of Butterflies in Indiana

 7. Red-Spotted Purple

-These types of butterflies in Indiana feed on nectar from flowers, rotting fruit, and tree sap.
+These butterflies in Indiana feed on nectar from flowers, rotting fruit, and tree sap.
 The females lay eggs on the underside leaves, and the larvae will eat these leaves before pupating into a chrysalis.

 8. White Admiral